HanXiaocs/course-2017-spr-proj/README.md

+# Github review for CompanyWide:

+The project to be reviewed is in bohan_nyx_xh1994_yiran123.
+There is a very detailed readme that introduce every aspect of our project.
+For a better visualized version, please check 591 poster.pdf which we used in our presentation session.
+For this project, i chose Airbnb as the topic for our team after a week of research.
+My teammate Han and i collaborated on the first stage (retrievedatasets.py, transformation1-3), which allowed us to retrieve and process data through APIs provided by City of Boston data portal.
+I'm responsible for finding useful datasets and transformation3.
+Later we had two more teammates joined us.
+I wrote transformation 5 and 6 pseudocode for transformation 8.
+At the end of the semester, i designed the poster with one teammate and wrote the final wrap-up(readme) by myself.

+The first difficult part for this project was how to find a practical and meaningful topic given limited data and resources.
+It took me quite a lot of time on research and to settle on something different than monotonous analysis of the city.
+The second challenge would be how to retrieve useful data from so many datasets.
+Our largest datasets contains more than 300K rows.
+So we decided to divide our objective into small tasks and let each transformations deal with one factor using the results obtained from past transformations.

 # course-2017-spr-proj
 Project repository for the course project in the Spring 2017 iteration of the Data Mechanics course at Boston University.